Aloe vera: benefits, dosage, contraindications

 Metabolic syndrome ✪✪✪✪✪

-According to a study, a specific aloe gel complex may reduce body mass, fat mass index, and insulin resistance in individuals with prediabetes or early type 2 diabetes.
+According to one study, a specific aloe gel complex may reduce body weight, fat mass index, and insulin resistance in prediabetic individuals or in early type 2 diabetes.

 Posologie